Kirkland vs Pro V1: The Ball Choice For Average Golfers

 The main difference between premium and value balls is the spin rates around the green.
 You need to ask yourself, can you actually put backspin on the ball?
 Most people who shoot above 90 can’t, not even with the highest-spinning ball.

 You could also find 3 piece balls that aren’t quite on the premium level.
 These might be a good choice for people working their way into the 80s.
-You can see our article on 2 vs 3 piece golf balls here.
+You can read our article on 2 vs 3 piece golf balls here.

 Long story short, urethane feels a bit softer and should spin more.
 It’s more expensive as well, which is why the balls cost more.